Hot Composting for Beginners: First Month Tips & Expectations - HOTBIN Composting

 14. Cooked vegetable scraps

-15. Small amounts of cooked rice (once internal probe is over 40°C )
+15. Small amounts of cooked rice (once the heap is over 40°C )

-16. Small amounts of cooked pasta (once up to temperature)
+16. Small amounts of cooked pasta (once the heap is over 40°C)

 17. Root systems from spent crops (shake of excess soil)